AmoebeLabs/swiss-army-knife-card-manual/docs/basics/styling/styles.md

 ```

 ##:sak-sak-logo: Overriding CSS Class styles

-The next configuration results in a circle with red stroke and blue fill.
-The stroke comes from the Class definition, and the fill from the class definition is overwritten by the style configuration.
+The following configuration results in a circle with a red stroke and blue fill.
+The stroke comes from the Class definition.
+The fill from the class definition is overridden by the style configuration.

 ```yaml linenums="1" hl_lines="6 9"
 - type: 'circle'